 - Introduction stage – The foundation of the mediation process is laid out.
 The mediator observes the communication style of the couple and the issues needing to be dealt with in mediation.
-A framework is created for moving the process forward.
+They then create a framework for moving the process forward.

 - Information-gathering stage – This step can take a long time because it requires all of the critical information (legal, financial, property, etc.) to be available for review.
-If information is missing, framing and negotiating may need to be repeated which can slow down the process and add to the overall cost.
+If information is missing, framing and negotiating may need repeating which can slow down the process and add to the overall cost.

 - Framing stage – Each spouse determines their most important goals or interests in each issue that needs to be decided.
 Sometimes mediators meet with each spouse individually, and others choose to keep divorcing parties together during this stage.